 Pink Lemonade Pound Cake

-- Preheat oven to 325 degrees F and generously spray all surfaces of a 16 cup nonstick tube pan with nonstick cooking spray WITH FLOUR*, OR grease and flour the inside.
+- Preheat oven to 325 degrees F and generously spray all surfaces of a 16 cup nonstick angel food cake pan with nonstick cooking spray WITH FLOUR*, OR grease and flour the inside.
 Set aside.

 - Sift the 3 cups of flour, baking soda and salt into a medium bowl and set aside.

-- Beat the butter until creamy then add sugar and beat until fluffy, scraping sides down as needed, about 7 minutes (beating the full 7 minutes results in a fluffier cake).
+- Using an electric mixer, beat the butter until creamy then add sugar and beat until fluffy, scraping sides down as needed, about 7 minutes (beating the full 7 minutes results in a fluffier cake).
 Add food coloring and mix until combined.
 Add eggs, one at a time, beating until just the yellow disappears after each egg.
 Stir in sour cream and vanilla extract just until combined.

 - Mix milk and lemon juice together.